-As a result of technology advancing in leaps and bounds, supervising your home, children and pets have become quite easy.
+As technology advances in leaps and bounds, supervising your home, children, and pets has become quite easy.
 From the confines of your office room, you can easily keep tabs on nanny babysitting your kids at home, see the gardener watering your plants, or know who is knocking at your door right now.

-To monitor your home via CCTV you don’t have to go through a series of complex steps, rather launch the app on your phone, tablet or laptop and select the cameras that you want to view.
+You don’t have to go through a series of complex steps to monitor your home via CCTV.
+Rather, launch the app on your phone, tablet or laptop and select the cameras you want to view.
 At one go, you can easily view 4 to 5 cameras targeting different sections of your house.
 Also, apart from live streaming, a CCTV system starts capturing images and videos as soon as it detects movement and sound.